-These will keep you warm all winter long with the long pants and long sleeves, and the V-neck makes midnight nursing a breeze.
-There are no snaps or clasps to fumble with in the dark, which means you’ll be able to feed and get back to bed quickly.
+These will keep you warm all winter long with long pants and long sleeves, and the V-neck makes midnight nursing a breeze.
+There are no snaps or clasps to fumble with the dark, which means you’ll be able to feed and get back to bed quickly.

 Because they’re made of an elastic material, they’re able to fit women in a number of sizes, which is particularly helpful as women’s bodies are constantly changing in the months after pregnancy.

 - Elastic fabric offers a flexible fit.